Faith Ringgold: Quilts and other textiles

 Ringgold quilted her stories to be heard, since at the time no one would publish the autobiography she had been working on; making her work both autobiographical and artistic.
 In an interview with the Crocker Art Museum she stated, "In 1983, I began writing stories on my quilts as an alternative.
 That way, when my quilts were hung up to look at, or photographed for a book, people could still read my stories."
 Her first quilt story Who's Afraid of Aunt Jemima?
 (1983) depicts the story of Aunt Jemima as a matriarch restaurateur and fictionally revises "the most maligned black female stereotype."
-Another piece, titled Change: Faith Ringgold’s Over 100 Pounds Weight Loss Performance Story Quilt (1986), engages the topic of "a woman who wants to feel good about herself, struggling to [the] cultural norms of beauty, a person whose intelligence and political sensitivity allows her to see the inherent contradictions in her position, and someone who gets inspired to take the whole dilemma into an artwork".
+Another piece, titled Change: Faith Ringgold's Over 100 Pounds Weight Loss Performance Story Quilt (1986), engages the topic of "a woman who wants to feel good about herself, struggling to [the] cultural norms of beauty, a person whose intelligence and political sensitivity allows her to see the inherent contradictions in her position, and someone who gets inspired to take the whole dilemma into an artwork".

-The series of story quilts from Ringgold's French Collection (1990–1997) focuses on historical African-American women who dedicated themselves to change the world (Sunflowers Quilting Bee at Arles).
+The series of story quilts from Ringgold's French Collection (1991–1997) focuses on historical African-American women who dedicated themselves to change the world (Sunflowers Quilting Bee at Arles).
 It also calls out and redirects of the male gaze, and illustrates the immersive power of historical fantasy and childlike imaginative storytelling.
-Many of her quilts went on to inspire the children books that she later made, such as Dinner at Aunt Connie's House (1993) published by Hyperion Books, based on The Dinner Quilt (1988).
+Many of her quilts went on to inspire the children's books that she later made, such as Dinner at Aunt Connie's House (1993) published by Hyperion Books, based on The Dinner Quilt (1988).

+Ringgold followed The French Collection with The American Collection (1997), a series of quilts that continues the narrative from The French Collection.